leverh/my-react-library/src/CSS-ImportantInfo/README.md

-# Imporant CSS Rules - (At least- I think they're important ;))
+# Essential CSS Guidelines (At least- I think they're essential ;)) - Elevating the Web Experience 🚀

 I love CSS a LOT!
 I've been using it for several years now and I've learned a lot about it.
-I've also been using it to build my projects.
+I've also been using it to build my projects (rather than relying on Bootstrap or Tailwind).

  ### Font Import

-I use Google Fonts to import the Montserrat, Open Sans (for example).
+I often use Google Fonts (because it's simple) to import fonts.
 The use of Google Fonts ensures that these fonts are loaded efficiently and are consistent across different browsers and devices.

 I always import my fonts at the top of the index.css file- this way I can use them in my project without having to import them in every single component.